Send us your feedback

 The benefit of synchrotron light

 X-ray crystallography with the intensity reached at synchrotron facilities is the gold standard for molecular and atomic characterisation.
 To observe protein-protein interactions such as ATOR-1017 and CD137, the use of synchrotron light is instrumental as it allows researchers to achieve a resolution at the Ångstrom scale (one ten-billionth of a metre).
 By mapping electron density at such resolution, researchers can identify chain of the amino acids that composes a protein and create 3D models.
 Alligator’s scientists together with SARomics’ crystallography experts performed experiments at Diamond Light Source in the UK and at the BioMAX beamline at MAX IV.
-The results showed that there are two different ways in which non-super antagonist CD137 activating antibodies can bind the receptor.
+The results show that CD137 agonists can bind on different epitopes on the CD137 receptor which can determine their agonistic activity.
 Most importantly, researchers discovered that ATOR-1017 interacts with CD137 by binding to a unique epitope not targeted by any other CD137 activating antibody in development.
 This project clearly shows the benefit of using crystallography during the development of antibody-drug candidates.
 With more companies like Alligator developing their own antibody candidates for different applications, the opportunities unlocked by synchrotron light will only increase.

 Alligator Bioscience AB